v8/v8.dev/src/docs/torque.md

 ---
 title: 'V8 Torque user manual'
 ---
-V8 Torque is a language that allows developers contributing to the V8 project to express changes in the VM by focusing on their _intent_ of their changes to the VM, rather than preoccupying themselves with unrelated implementation details.
+V8 Torque is a language that allows developers contributing to the V8 project to express changes in the VM by focusing on the _intent_ of their changes to the VM, rather than preoccupying themselves with unrelated implementation details.
 The language was designed to be simple enough to make it easy to directly translate the [ECMAScript specification](https://tc39.github.io/ecma262/) into an implementation in V8, but powerful enough to express the low-level V8 optimization tricks in a robust way, like creating fast-paths based on tests for specific object-shapes.

 Torque will be familiar to V8 engineers and JavaScript developers, combining a TypeScript-like syntax that eases both writing and understanding V8 code with syntax and types that reflects concepts that are already common in the [`CodeStubAssembler`](/blog/csa).
 With a strong type system and structured control flow, Torque ensures correctness by construction.
 Torque’s expressiveness is sufficient to express almost all of the functionality that is [currently found in V8’s builtins](/docs/builtin-functions).
 It also is very interoperable with `CodeStubAssembler` builtins and `macro`s written in C++, allowing Torque code to use hand-written CSA functionality and vice-versa.

-Torque provides language constructs to represent high-level, semantically-rich tidbits of V8 implementation, and the Torque Compiler converts these morsels into efficient assembly code using the `CodeStubAssembler`.
+Torque provides language constructs to represent high-level, semantically-rich tidbits of V8 implementation, and the Torque compiler converts these morsels into efficient assembly code using the `CodeStubAssembler`.
 Both Torque’s language structure and the Torque compiler’s error checking ensure correctness in ways that were previously laborious and error-prone with direct usage of the `CodeStubAssembler`.
 Traditionally, writing optimal code with the `CodeStubAssembler` required V8 engineers to carry a lot of specialized knowledge in their heads — much of which was never formally captured in any written documentation — to avoid subtle pitfalls in their implementation.
 Without that knowledge, the learning curve for writing efficient builtins was steep.
 Even armed with the necessary knowledge, non-obvious and non-policed gotchas often led to correctness or [security](https://bugs.chromium.org/p/chromium/issues/detail?id=775888) [bugs](https://bugs.chromium.org/p/chromium/issues/detail?id=785804).
 With Torque, many of these pitfalls can be avoided and recognized automatically by the Torque compiler.

 ## Getting started

 Most source written in Torque is checked into the V8 repository under [the `src/builtins` directory](https://github.com/v8/v8/tree/master/src/builtins), with the file extension `.tq`.
-(The actual Torque Compiler can be found under [`src/torque`](https://github.com/v8/v8/tree/master/src/torque).).
+(The actual Torque compiler can be found under [`src/torque`](https://github.com/v8/v8/tree/master/src/torque).).
 Tests for Torque functionality are checked in under [`test/torque`](https://github.com/v8/v8/tree/master/test/torque).

-To give you a flavor of the language, let’s write a V8 builtin that prints “Hello World!”.
+To give you a taste of the language, let’s write a V8 builtin that prints “Hello World!”.
 To do this, we’ll add a Torque `macro` in a test case and call it from the `cctest` test framework.

-First, open up the `test/torque/test-torque.tq` file and add the following code at the end (but before the last closing `}`):
+Begin by opening up the `test/torque/test-torque.tq` file and add the following code at the end (but before the last closing `}`):

 ```torque
 macro PrintHelloWorld() {